crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 by using [CrowdSec](https://www.crowdsec.net/) technology.

 **N.B.:**
-it’s important to understand the scope and limitations of this bouncer, as described in the [Understanding the limitations of the bouncer](#understanding-the-limitations-of-the-bouncer) section.
+it's important to understand the scope and limitations of this bouncer, as described in the [Understanding the limitations of the bouncer](#understanding-the-limitations-of-the-bouncer) section.

 ## Prerequisites